-- (vi) If a solar energy generation facility exceeds 50,000 square feet in area and is within 500 feet of the property line of any adjoining zoning lot in the country, residential, apartment, or apartment mixed use zoning districts, the facility must be fully screened from the adjoining zoning lots in those zoning districts by a landscaped hedge, solid wall, or screening fence a minimum of 6 feet in height.
-If the provision of solid screening is not feasible, the solar energy generation facility will be considered a medium utility. - (C) Wind energy generation. - (i) A wind energy generation facility is considered a small utility if it is within the residential, apartment, apartment mixed use, business, business mixed use, resort, or preservation zoning districts, and has a rated capacity of no more than 15 kilowatts. - (ii) A rooftop wind energy generation facility is considered a small utility if it is accessory to a principal use permitted in the underlying zoning district on the same zoning lot. - (iii) For a ground-mounted wind energy generation facility, the tower climbing apparatus and blade tips must not be lower than 15 feet from ground level, unless enclosed by a fence a minimum of 6-feet in height, and must not be within 7 feet of any roof or structure unless the blades are completely enclosed by a protective screen or fence. - (iv) A small wind energy generation facility must be set back from all property lines at a minimum distance equal to the height of the facility.
-Height includes the height of the tower or its vertical support structure and the farthest vertical extension of the tower.
+- (F) If a solar energy generation facility exceeds 50,000 square feet in area and is within 500 feet of the property line of any adjoining zoning lot in the country, residential, apartment, or apartment mixed use zoning districts, the facility must be fully screened from the adjoining zoning lots in those zoning districts by a landscaped hedge, solid wall, or screening fence a minimum of 6 feet in height.
+If the provision of solid screening is not feasible, the solar energy generation facility will be considered a medium utility. - (3) Wind energy generation. - (A) A wind energy generation facility is considered a small utility if it is located within the agricultural, residential, apartment, apartment mixed use, business, business mixed use, resort, or preservation zoning districts, and has a rated capacity of no more than 15 kilowatts. - (B) A rooftop wind energy generation facility is considered a small utility if it is accessory to a principal use permitted in the underlying zoning district on the same zoning lot. - (C) For a ground-mounted wind energy generation facility, the tower climbing apparatus and blade tips must not be lower than 15 feet from ground level, unless enclosed by a fence a minimum of 6-feet in height, and must not be within 7 feet of any roof or structure unless the blades are completely enclosed by a protective screen or fence. - (D) A small wind energy generation facility must be set back from all property lines at a minimum distance equal to the height of the facility.
+Height includes the height of the tower or its vertical support structure and the farthest vertical extension of the tower. - (b) Medium standards. - (1) General. - (A) All equipment, including rooftop-mounted equipment, must be set back pursuant to the height setbacks for the underlying zoning district or special district, unless otherwise specified below.

-(b) Medium.